 From climate change and overfishing to ocean acidification and deterioration of marine ecosystems, several challenges threaten the very supply of global seafood.
 While many of these threats result from naturally occurring phenomena, the COVID-19 pandemic has also created disruption at every step of the aquaculture food system chain.
 However, every challenge eventually highlights one key aspect – the preservation measures in the seafood farming and processing industries.

-As a leading global provider of advanced food preservation and cooling technology, the experts at Sunwell have first-hand experience in addressing some of the challenges faced by businesses in the seafood industry.
+As a leading global provider of advanced food preservation and cooling technology, the experts at Deepchill Solutions Inc. (previously Sunwell) have first-hand experience in addressing some of the challenges faced by businesses in the seafood industry.
 Read on for deeper insights and learn how choosing the suitable slurry ice system can potentially expand your business’s distribution reach and profitability.